These plants are native to New Zealand, eastern Australia, south-eastern Asia and Polynesia

 Suckers, terminal cuttings or seed

-This is a lovely three coloured variety that has variety has green leaves with a pinkish-red stripe down the centre, cream stripes and pink edges.
+This is a cultivar variety.
+It has three colours and often combines green leaves with a pinkish-red stripe down the centre, cream stripes and pink edges.
 It reaches a mature height of around 4 metres (13 feet).

-If you want to grow more tender varieties such as Cordyline marginata, C. stricta and C. fruticosa you should plant them in containers, so they can be moved indoors or into a heated greenhouse in winter.
+You should plant these less hardy varieties in containers so they can be moved indoors or into a heated greenhouse in winter.
 These vibrant exotic plants look wonderful in a seating area and add a nice tropical feel to the summer garden.
 They also make lovely houseplants.
 C. fruticosa is particularly lovely and comes in plain green, tricolour or red edged varieties.
-The red edged one is exceptionally stunning.
+The red-edged version is exceptionally stunning.

 Cordyline does best in a sunny spot, though they can cope with semi-shade.
 Those with vibrant foliage should be planted out of scorching sunshine to prevent the leaf colour fading.